Casablanca vs. Lahore: Detailed 2026 Comparison

 Casablanca Lahore

-When it comes to daily expenses, Lahore dramatically outperforms Casablanca.
-Basic groceries, transportation, and dining are substantially cheaper in Lahore, with the cost of living index being approximately 85% lower than in Casablanca.
-For instance, a mid-range restaurant meal for two costs around $10 in Lahore versus nearly $50 in Casablanca, while public transportation fares and fuel costs are also drastically lower.
-However, this affordability comes at the cost of lower salaries, with the average net salary in Lahore being about $150 less per month than in Casablanca.
+Analysis of daily expenses reveals a stark contrast, with Lahore being dramatically cheaper.
+The cost of living index is approximately 85% lower in Lahore compared to Casablanca.
+This translates directly to consumer spending, where a mid-range restaurant meal for two costs around $10 in Lahore versus nearly $50 in Casablanca.
+Public transportation and fuel costs are also substantially lower in Lahore, reflecting its overall affordability.
+However, this significant reduction in daily spending comes with a trade-off: the average net salary in Lahore is about $150 less per month than in Casablanca, impacting disposable income.

 Health Care Index